Bitcoin Is Losing the Payments War

 What are we trying to do here?

-I am so thankful we are finally getting off the old system.
+I am so thankful we are finally upgrading the old system.
 It was time.

-For years, we have been plagued with outdated and centralized rails.
+For years, we have been plagued by outdated and centralized rails.
 Rails that take forever to settle and are easy to abuse.

 I originally got into Bitcoin because of these issues.
 And being so easily de-banked while building at Strike only deepened my desire to upgrade our technology into something more free, fair, robust, and decentralized.